hmoxutdg/ssrpg/README.md

 > Finally Got some Automation Activated.
 But still a long way ahead.
 > Plus Loop for Blade Q4 Continued with 85 Smite Damage & 4 Debuffs.

+> Still NO to any TWO HANDED WEAPONS >> NO to ANY.
+> After BLADE back to Grind for Progress.